Benjamin-Roger/gatsby-markdown-resume-starter/README.md

 ```
 And it is running !

-## How to adapt
+## How to adapt the content
-The content is located in a few files:
+The content is located in 2 files:
 - config.js for most strings and values, to be reused throughout the website
 - src/content/markdown to update the content of the website: bio, experiences, education, projects...